DungKHoang/Generate-Ansible-playbooks-from-Excel/readme.md

 ## OV configuration Excel file
-Use the Synergy-Sample.xlsx as reference
+Use the Synergy-Sample.xlsx as reference.
 In the Excel file, configure the following sheets:

    * Composer_OneView